CR-Gjx/cr-gjx.github.io/_pages/about.md

   - /about.html
 ---

-- I am now a Research Scientist at Google Research Australia, dedicated to enhancing the inference efficiency of large foundation models and proposing efficient model architectures.
+- I am now a Senior Research Scientist at Google Research Australia, dedicated to enhancing the inference efficiency of large foundation models and proposing efficient model architectures.

 - At Google, I am the main contributor of [Gemma3n](https://deepmind.google/models/gemma/gemma-3n/), the open-sourced LLM for on-device scenarios, where I launched one of the main architectural changes.
 I also contributed [Gemini-2.5](https://deepmind.google/models/gemini/pro/) series and model design of the next generation Gemini.